colatkinson/colatkinson.github.io/_drafts/osxfuse.md

 libraries and utilities you use in desktop development.
 It was mainlined way back in 2005, and even then it wasn't a new concept[^hurd].

-Some notable FUSEs are Google Drive's File Stream, sshfs, Keybase's KBFS, and ntfs-3g.
+Some notable FUSEs are Google Drive's File Stream[^gdrive], sshfs, Keybase's KBFS, and ntfs-3g.
 The point is, this is a piece of technology that has been used and abused endlessly, and that a ton of projects depend on.

 # But what about macOS?